ayushdiagarwal/mini-shell/README.md

 ## Overview

-**Pintu Shell** is a simplified Unix-like shell built as an academic Operating Systems project.
+**MiniShell** is a simplified Unix-like shell built as an academic Operating Systems project.
 The shell supports:

 * Executing Linux external commands (`ls`, `cat`, `grep`, etc.)